joao-conde/feup-plog/README.md

 # PROLOG PROJECTS

+The following projects can be found in the 'projects' folder.

 ## Racing Kings

 In this game, checks are entirely forbidden: not only is it forbidden to move one's king into check, but it is also forbidden to check the opponent's king.